pikvm/pikvm/docs/community_faq.md

 - PiKVM won’t boot past “rainbow” screen
   - Are you plugged into the right HDMI port?
 Needs to be the one next to the power for RPI4
   - Have you reflashed your SD card?

-### PiKVM Complains about low power warnings
-- Are you using a `proper` power supply?
-Not one you hacked together?
-- Some USB power bricks advertise 5V @ 2.1A or higher, but can’t deliver consistent 5V.
-Best to use rpi foundation recommended power supplies

 ### USB Video Capture Issues